John Diebold: Business career

-John Diebold & Associates soon grew into The Diebold Group, which played a unique and often central role in the development of the information technology industry.
+John Diebold & Associates soon grew into The Diebold Group, which played a role in the development of the information technology industry.
 John Diebold and his company were responsible for the creation of new products and services as well as in the definition of the IT role in the management of businesses and governments.
-His original wish to play a role in and to contribute to the development of a few of the formative issues that changes the world in which we live was fulfilled.
+His original wish to play a role in and to contribute to the development of a few of the formative issues that changes the world was fulfilled.

-Starting at the founding of the firm, in 1954, Diebold found himself in a unique leadership role of teacher and concepts innovator.
-He recognized at the outset that computers meant much more than mechanization of existing systems.
-Instead, they would open hitherto undreamed of opportunities to do new things.
+From the firm's founding in 1954, Diebold positioned himself as both a leadership theorist and an early advocate for the transformative potential of computing.
+He argued that computers represented more than the mechanization of existing systems, contending that they would enable fundamentally new capabilities and opportunities.

 Only a few years after the Diebold Group's founding, books were being written about John Diebold, his ideas and his firm.

 Central to all of this was the insight that for computers to achieve their potential they had to be viewed as management and strategy tools.
 The firm's leadership was evident not only in technical innovations but also in the highest level of strategic planning.

-Working through and with the senior managements of the largest and best run corporations in the world, John Diebold and his firm had an impact that went far beyond their small professional firm.
-There was a multiplier effect with widespread dissemination through these organizations, their managements, employees and customers.

 From its founding to its sale in 1991, the firm and John Diebold had a continuing role in the creation and dissemination of new ideas, insights and the introduction of new paradigms.
 An example was the concepts that talent is capital and its consequences were a key to success in the new world that took shape.

 From the beginning Diebold contributed to new expectations for the delivery of public services and to what citizens could expect from governments.

 The firm provided counsel to over 100 cities, most U.S. states, several foreign governments and major corporations, in the U.S. and abroad.

 John Diebold was active in public as well as private pursuits.
 He was a trustee of the Carnegie Institution of Washington, the Committee for Economic Development, the National Planning Association, a Fellow of the International Academy of Management, a Member, Executive Committee, the Public Agenda Foundation; Chairman, U.S.East Asian History of Science and Vice Chairman of the Academy for Educational Development.

 He also served as Vice Chairman to John J. McCloy at the American Council on Germany.
 He had six honorary degrees, the Legion of Honor from France and was decorated by the governments of Italy, Germany and Jordan.
 He also received numerous professional awards.